-- Soft catches -- do not "sit into" the catch; provide dynamic, soft catch. - Make a safe catch. - o A "soft" catch reduces the swinging back into the wall.

-- Some head-walls or features/volumes require experience to lower the falling climber before weighting the rope so that climber doesn't slam into the wall or feature. - Catch the climber (stop the climber's fall completely) before lowering.
+- o Do not "sit into" the catch; provide dynamic, soft catch. - Make a safe catch. - A "soft" catch reduces the swinging back into the wall. - Some head-walls or features/volumes require experience to lower the falling climber before weighting the rope so that climber doesn't slam into the wall or feature. - Catch the climber (stop the climber's fall completely) before lowering.
 Catch the climber as high (soon) as safely appropriate.